Copywriter

 Career path

 There is no "typical" path for a copywriter.
-They may move into the career from advertising or other forms of work that involves writing - but those with a talent for the written word may be able to build a career with no experience whatsoever!
+They may move into the career from marketing, journalism or other forms of work that involves writing - or perhaps after graduating in a related subject.
+Ultimately though, those with a talent for the written word may be able to build a career with no experience whatsoever!

 Junior Copywriter